MicrosoftTranslator/DocumentTranslator-Legacy/README.md

 `DocumentTranslatorCmd tmxtoctf /tmx:TmxFileName.tmx /from:FromLanguage /to:ToLanguage /user:UserName /rating:Rating /write:true`

 *When write is not set to true, the results of the TMX parse are rendered to the screen.
 It is advisable to perform the test without write set to true in order to debug the TMX content.
+WARNING: Use only bilingual TMX.
+Document Translator performs no validation of the TMX content languages.*

 Get Word Alignments